Manboy17/railroad/doc/Documentation.md

 ## Implementation shortest route

 The determineShortestRoute() method is used to determine the shortest route between two stations using a heuristic for distance estimation.
-Brief explanation about A* algorithm implementation [here](#my-a-algorithm).
+In-depth explanation about A* algorithm implementation [here](#my-a-algorithm).
 This method receives 2 station codes from user, where we find the actual stations using findStationByCode() method implemented earlier.
 We need them to make an estimate from one station to another using heuristic function.
 Then we use shortestPathAStar algorithm from SaxGraph interface.
 After the shortest route has been found, we calculate the total distance and display the found route by looping over each node’s neighbour and get their weight.
 To store the found path, I could use either the customer MyArrayList or DoubleLinkedList.
 In my opinion, using MyArrayList is better option, because the time complexity for adding elements is O(1).
 If we decide to use DoubleLinkedList, it will require more time to put the correct pointers between nodes.
 With regards to finding the shortest route, we could also use Dijkstra algorithm for this purpose.
 A* algorithm uses a heuristic function to prioritize nodes that are closer to the destination, so we skip unnecessary nodes.
 In contrast, Dijkstra algorithm does not use a heuristic, so it explores more nodes.
-Brief explanation about Dikstra algorithm implementation [here](#my-dijkstra-algorithm)
+In-depth explanation about Dikstra algorithm implementation [here](#my-dijkstra-algorithm)

 ## Implementation minimum cost spanning tree

 The showMCST() calculates and displayes all nodes with the minimum total edge weight.
 We call our minimumCostSpanningTree() method to get the result with SaxGraph type.
 Then we iterate over all nodes in the graph and for each node individually we again iterate to get its neighbours edges.
 Based on each edge we calculate the total length and connection count.
 An alternative for SaxGraph, we could use the custom MyHashMap, where the key is node and the value - a list of its edges.
 In this case, time complexity for getting edges for each node is O(1).
-Brief explanation about MCST algorithm implementation [here](#my-mcst-algorithm)
+In-depth explanation about MCST algorithm implementation [here](#my-mcst-algorithm)

 ## Implementation graphic representations